Victoria-FZ-eng/Reading-Notes/Class-02.md

 * You can define variables `var variableName;` and then assign the variable's value `variableName=5`. data types of the defined variable could be a number , a string or a boulean.

-* Arrays are another type of variables, we use them when asignins a list of values to a variable
+* Arrays are another type of variables, we use them when asigning a list of values to a variable

 * How to write if conditions
  ```